 Each year we proudly acknowledge and celebrate the Dunedin School of Medicine's and Southern District Health Board's research excellence.
 For 2017, we are pleased to combine our two premiere events on the same day at the Dunedin Public Art Gallery.
 Complimentary refreshments will be provided throughout the day.
-Information as below, or please contact firstname.lastname@example.org for further information.
+Information as below, or please contact Sophia McKay for further enquiries.

 - Professor David Baxter Director, National Science Challenge for Ageing Well

 - Associate Professor Yoram Barak Department of Psychological Medicine

 - Dr Kristin Kenrick Department of General Practice and Rural Health

 - Dr Judith Marsman Department of Surgical Sciences